Indoor sports facilities reopen in England

 Support for those who can’t return to archery yet

-While we can’t shoot we can still keep fit and learn so that we are ready for when we can get back to the range.
-Archery GB will be running a webinar series of lockdown learning with something for everyone – https://www.archerygb.org/clubs-facilities-development/clubs/club-resources/club-training-programme/
+For those members who are unable to shoot, you can still keep fit and learn so that you are ready for getting back to the range.
+Archery GB has been running a webinar series of lockdown learning with something for everyone – https://www.archerygb.org/clubs-facilities-development/clubs/club-resources/club-training-programme/

 We will also run Mobility Monday and Workout Wednesday sessions on our Facebook page and YouTube channel so you can keep up your bow training and fitness from your home or garden.

 Once again taking care of your mind as well as your body has never been more important.
 Last year Sport and Performance Psychologist Sarah Huntley provided us with her three top tips for you to maintain your mental health, focus your training and ultimately benefit from this time spent at home – https://www.archerygb.org/mental-health-positive-thinking-under-lockdown/